 Unbeknownst to many parents, certain apps actually hide other apps that a parent or guardian wouldn’t want their kids to download.
 Incognito mode makes Internet browsing covert since it doesn’t save the history.
 Deleting the Internet history is all it takes for someone to cover up what they viewed or searched for online.

-Since many kids use the Internet from a young age, it’s especially important for parents to protect their kids with Internet Accountability.
+Since many kids use the Internet from a young age, it’s especially important for parents to protect their kids with Screen Accountability.

 Insecurities and shyness may keep your child from acting precociously or promiscuously in person, but the Internet can bring out a different side of them that you wouldn’t expect.
 Many feelings or experiences can lead kids to initiate and continue online relationships with strangers, such as: